weeznerps/fhir.cerner.com/content/soarian/dstu2/individuals/patient.md

 	GET /Patient?:parameters

-_Implementation Notes_
+### Implementation Notes

 * The API returns the most current patient list.
-* The value for gender in the patient resource may or may not represent the value of sex explicitly recorded at birth.
-ONC has clarified that birth sex is the CCDS (common clinical data set) value.
-This information, if charted and configured is returned as part of the Observation resource.
+* This is the Administrative Gender.
+Birth Sex,  if charted and configured, is returned as part of the Observation resource.

 ### Parameters